NatanProtector/my-connect-four-AI/README.md

 ## How It Works
 - The React app handles the game logic and user interface for Connect Four.
 - The Express server serves the React app and has routes for testing Python integration.
-- The Python script will eventually include the AI logic for playing Connect Four.
+- The Python script implements the Monte Carlo Tree Search algorithm, which enables the AI player to decide its moves.

 ## Future Goals
-- Complete the implementation of the Monte Carlo Tree Search algorithm.
+- **AI Improvements:** Fine-tune the Monte Carlo Tree Search algorithm to enhance the AI's decision-making capabilities.
-- Integrate the AI with the frontend and backend.
-- Enhance the UI/UX for smoother gameplay.
+- **UI/UX Enhancements:** Improve the user interface for better gameplay experience, including smoother animations and feedback.
+- **Bug Fixes:** Address any bugs in the AI, user interface, or gameplay experience.

 ## License
 This project is licensed under the [MIT License](LICENSE).

 ---

 Thank you for checking out **My Connect Four AI**!
-Stay tuned for updates as the AI functionality is implemented.
+Stay tuned for updates as the AI functionality is further developed.

+---